 - Seek advice from specialist staff; plan together where possible. - Check that learning objectives are clearly planned to build on prior attainment.
 Display them and refer to them during the lesson. - With additional support it may be appropriate to pre-teach key vocabulary, read a piece of text in advance, or provide additional visual materials.
-This is particularly helpful when the reading of text during the lesson is going to be fairly rapid, for example, when reading a section in a textbook. - Plan for the deployment of additional adults.
-Short-term planning should clearly define the roles of all adults and with whom they will be working; this is especially helpful when planning guided work. - Plan structured lessons that offer additional support for pupils learning EAL to enable them to meet the lesson objectives and expected outcomes.
-The example overleaf, from the folder Raising aspects of ethnic minority achievement, demonstrates how a model of planning could be used in design and technology. - Decide how to group pupils for the main part of the lesson.
+This is particularly helpful when the reading of text during the lesson is going to be fairly rapid, for example, when reading a section in a written source. - Plan for the deployment of additional adults if they are available.
+Short-term planning should clearly define the roles of all adults and with whom they will be working; this is especially helpful when planning guided work. - Plan structured lessons that offer additional support for pupils learning EAL to enable them to meet the lesson objectives and expected outcomes. - Decide how to group pupils for the main part of the lesson.
 Identify targeted pupils. - Identify talk activities, ensuring groups provide peer support wherever possible.
 Assign roles carefully and support active listening.
-Module 7 of the Literacy across the curriculum training file offers many helpful examples of pupil groupings and strategies. - Select which pupils or groups to ask to feed back to the class in the plenary (remember to tell the pupils at the start of the lesson). - Provide additional support and plan questions for the plenary to enable pupils to contribute a full response, rather than a one-word answer.
+Module 7 of the Literacy across the curriculum training file offers helpful examples of pupil groupings and strategies. - Select which pupils or groups to ask to feed back to the class in the plenary (remember to tell the pupils at the start of the lesson). - Provide additional support and plan questions for the plenary to enable pupils to contribute a full response, rather than a one-word answer.